exakat/php-dictionary/dictionary.rst

 PHP
 ---

-PHP is a generic programming language.
+A popular general-purpose scripting language that is especially suited to web development.
+Fast, flexible and pragmatic, PHP powers everything from your blog to the most popular websites in the world.

 It was invented by Rasmus Lerdorf, on June 8th, 1995.

 .. code-block:: php